-The 7 Pro's Almond color isn't available at launch, which is unfortunate, because it's my favorite of the three.
-The shade is a creamy vanilla that in certain lights evokes champagne, like the gold iPhone XS does (but more striking).
+The 7 Pro's Almond color wasn't available at launch, but it is now.
+And it's my favorite of the three: the shade is a creamy vanilla that in certain lights evokes champagne, like the gold iPhone XS does (but more striking).

 Display: No distractions